PingjunChen/GradingKneeOA/README.md

 ## Citation
-Please consider `cite` the paper if you use this code for your research.
+Please consider `cite` the paper if you use the code or data for your research.
 ```
 @article{chen2019fully,
   title={Fully Automatic Knee Osteoarthritis Severity Grading Using Deep Neural Networks with a Novel Ordinal Loss},